Golden Jew’s Nuggets of Wisdom #4

 Being a Jew, and a dork (as we have established by my contributing to this site), I love resource management games.
 Railroad Tycoon and Tropico bring back fond memories: games where you gather A, process A into B, and then sell B for C(ash).
 Unfortunately, I seem to be the only one, because no one has made a good resource management game in ages.
 It seems that Firaxis is the only company capable of “making” (and I use the term loosely, since Firaxis has yet to make a game in years in my book) these games.

-Their most recent two efforts were half-baked bug-ridden crap: Sid Meier’s Railroads (which I loved for the concept before getting infuriated with the execution after writing a glowing review) and Sid Meier’s Civilization 4 Ultimate Colonization North American Challenge 2008, also known as Colonization II: We’re Using the Civ 4 Engine and Name for Sales. → Read the rest
+Their most recent two efforts were half-baked bug-ridden crap: Sid Meier’s Railroads (which I loved for the concept before getting infuriated with the execution after writing a glowing review) and Sid Meier’s Civilization 4 Ultimate Colonization North American Challenge 2008, also known as Colonization II: We’re Using the Civ 4 Engine and Name for Sales.
+For the record, Colonization II also was a half-baked piece of shit, except this time they are sponsoring a contest so someone else will finish the game instead of pretending they finished it themselves. → I only ask one thing.
+Don’t read in my way.

 Review – Civilization 4: Colonization?